snipercup/Nearly-Dead-Mods/property-list.md

 #### Bottle
 Property | Description
 ------------ | -------------
+Container capacity size | Todo: Figure out what this is used for.
+Contain liquid ID | The liquid it contains when it is spawned.
+For example: 'canned cola' has this set to 'cola' Empty bottle ID | The item that is returned when bottle is empty.
+For example: 'canned cola' has this set to 'opened_aluminium_can'
-Container capacity size | Todo: Figure out what this is used for Contain liquid ID | Todo: Figure out what this is used for Empty bottle ID | Todo: Figure out what this is used for Use own GFX | Todo: Figure out what this is used for
+Use own GFX | Todo: Figure out what this is used for

 #### Magazine